ngoworldcommunity/NGOWorld/CONTRIBUTING.md

 #### Creating an issue 📝

 - There are different types in the issues section such as `Bug` , `Documentation` , `Feature` .
 You can choose, create any of the types of issues.
-- In case you need to crete something else, you can use the `Other` type.
+- In case you need to create something else, you can use the `Other` type.
 Blank issues are not recommended at all.
 - When creating an issue make sure you fill up the fields properly and also make sure that you are **not raising a duplicate issue.**
 - The `labels` are used to categorize the issues and it will be auto added based on the type of issue you are creating.